 Knitting?
 There are Apps for That! - Knitting Calculation and Counting Tools

 Knitting needles may be low-tech devices, but that doesn't mean we can't enhance knitting with electronics where appropriate.
-Use apps to help you with knitting calculations or hire me to do a size conversion for you.
+Use apps to help you with knitting calculations.

 Quickly do the calculations needed to convert among yarns of varying yardages.
 This app is handy when you find a sale at the yarn shop and want to buy enough for a project.

 Changing length is usually a simple thing to do.
 Just knit more rows to make longer sleeves or a longer skirt.
 Changing width can be tricky, however.
 When changing the number of stitches in a row, make sure you don't interfere with a pattern stitch, e.g. a 4 stitch repeat means you must add or subtract stitches in groups of 4.
 Also make sure that increases or decreases remain spaced properly around a garment.

 For projects with shaping such as sweaters, I recommend Elizabeth Zimmerman's percentage system, as explained in her excellent book, Knitting Without Tears.
 There is also a wonderful resource below which gives charts for sweaters in multiple sizes at various gauges--just knit a swatch and find your size on the appropriate chart.

 Those with more confidence in their math skills can work out the percentage size reduction and translate that to armhole decreases and other more involved shapes.
 Proceed at your own risk, though, and be prepared to rip if necessary.
 Taking frequent measurements as you go or trying on at key junctures can help keep you on track.
 Be sure to write down what you do so you can do it again if you like the results!

 Technical Knitting - Learn about design, gauge, and sizing

 Get a sweater "recipe" book or learn to create your own patterns from scratch.